SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ### 1.1.2 Running on Cloud Foundry

-To run Fortune Teller locally, you must do the following:
+To run Fortune Teller on Cloud Foundry, you must do the following:

 * [Start a Eureka Server](#1-1-2-1-start-a-eureka-server)
 * [Start a Hystrix Dashboard](#1-1-2-2-start-a-hystrix dashboard)